 I want to do something More Creative with the rest of my life.
 I want to leave behind things I have made with my own hands, made as well as I can.
 I want people to pay me for it.
 Not a lot, but enough to go on making.
 And next time maybe an even better piece of work, something I can be really proud of.

-Visitors come to Rowden workshop, they see the work our students are doing, the quality, the competence and they say "I could never do that."
-But you could.
+Visitors come to Rowden workshop, they see the work our students are doing, YOU COULD DO THAT.
 The evidence is here, being made every year.
 It takes hard work, but you could do it just as well.
 It takes self confidence but we will encourage and support you.

 David Savage is what makes Rowden special.
 As a Bespoke Furniture Designer, He has spent over THIRTY FIVE YEARS making and designing Fine Furniture.
 Now he is showing a generation of Young Furniture Designer Makers how to do it Properly, Safely and with Style...

 In 2011 Kodansha International published the furniture design book "Furniture with Soul", featuring David's work together with nine other World Class woodworking and furniture making workshops

 In "Bespoke" published 2008, on British Furniture Designer Makers.
 One in every ten Designer Makers featured had been trained in their woodworking skills by David Savage.
 He has been teaching people since 1984.
 This is not allowing for the hundreds of other less high profile makers that he trained that are currently functioning well in small and large woodworking workshops all over the world, becoming shop fitters, kitchen fitters, french polishers, antique restorers, and joiners.
 Rowden workshops are now recognised as a Centre of Woodworking Excellence that produces exceptional furniture and trains exceptional woodworkers.
 YOU COULD BE ONE OF THEM.